Therapy

 Professional registration

-I am a Clinical Psychologist registered with the Health Professions Council (registration number PYL03312) and the British Psychological Society (membership number 125771).
+I am a Clinical Psychologist registered with the Health Professions Council (registration number PYL03312).